Are Oreo Cookies Vegan? What You Need to Know About the Sweet Treat

 Oreos produced outside of the U.S. may not be vegan.

-While U.S.-based vegans may be able to take comfort in the fact that their Oreos are free from animal byproducts, those in other countries like the U.K. cannot.
+While U.S.-based vegans may be able to take comfort in the fact that their Oreos are free from animal byproducts, those in other countries may not be able to.
+The Oreos formulation in some countries has been known to contain whey powder, which is derived from cow's milk.

-The FAQ page on the company's U.K. website reveals that cookies (or more accurately, the ingredients) made across the pond may come into contact with milk while being made.
+Additionally, the FAQ page on Oreo's U.K. website reveals that the cookies (or more accurately, the ingredients) made across the pond may come into contact with milk while being made.

-The website warns that while this may be acceptable for some vegans, those with dairy allergies should be sure to double-check the package and follow any allergen-related directives listed on the box.
+The website warns that while is acceptable for vegans, those with dairy allergies should be sure to double-check the package and follow any allergen-related directives listed on the box.

 Of course, whether or not you're comfortable eating these cookies as a vegan remains a personal choice.
 As for those of you who do feel comfortable, Oreos may serve as an acceptable way to satisfy your sweet tooth while remaining true to your plant-based diet.